katieeloe/capstone1/README.md

 ![](images/beta_dists_plots.png)
 The distributions do not overlap, meaning if were to pull a random variable blindly from a group of all random variables for each distribution, we would be able to identify which distribution it came from, simply by looking at the value, 100% of the time.

 In addition, if we were to pull a random variable from each distribution, 100% of the time, our RV from the distribution for those that take the course would be larger than the RV from the distribution for those that didn't take the course.
-Because of this, I can say 100% credibility, that it is always better to take the course before taking the exam.
+Because of this, I can say with 100% credibility, that it is always better to take the course before taking the exam.

 I also have 95.0% credible interval for passing rate of employees who take the course within 7 days of taking the exam: 0.871 (lower bound) - 0.903 (upper bound)
-95.0% credible interval for passing rate of employees who take the course within 7 days of taking the exam: 0.871 (lower bound) - 0.903 (upper bound

 #### MVP
 1. Clean data - successful